 Palliative care is a medical specialty that helps patients and their families facing a serious illness, providing expert assistance during a difficult time.
-The Palliative Care Program at St. Catherine of Siena Hospital, offers guidance and emotional support to help you make complex medical decisions and coordinates care and treatment with doctors at any stage of your illness.
+The Palliative Care Program at St. Catherine of Siena Medical Center, offers guidance and emotional support to help you make complex medical decisions and coordinates care and treatment with doctors at any stage of your illness.
 An experienced team will help manage symptoms such

 Palliative care is often confused with hospice care.
 Hospice care is a type of palliative care specifically meant for those approaching the last stages of life, when curative treatment is no longer sought.
 Palliative care can help at any stage of serious illness.
 It can be initiated from the time of diagnosis to advanced disease and is often given alongside a curative treatment plan.

 The goal of palliative care is to relieve the pain, symptoms and stress of any serious illness.
 It is appropriate at any age and at any point in your illness.
-St, Catherine of Siena Hospital's specially trained staff are here to help you physically, emotionally and spiritually.
+St, Catherine of Siena Medical Center's specially trained staff are here to help you physically, emotionally and spiritually.

 St. Catherine of Siena's Palliative Care Consultation Team:

 - Pedro Calves, MD, FACP, FCCP, Senior Assistant Medical Director

 - Gina Zarrilli, DO, FCCP, Palliative Care Physician

 - Roberta Levesque, BSN, RN, CHPN, Palliative Care Manager

 - Tracey O'Reilly, LCSW, Palliative Care Social Worker